Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Introduction

 \subsection{Motivation for a Taxonomy of Ethical Principles}

-The motivation for this work therefore stems from the need to improve fairness considerations in MAS.
-Fairness can be improved through the operationalization of normative ethical principles in the governance of STS \shortcite{Woodgate+Ajmeri-AAMAS22-BlueSky}.
-Ethical principles imply certain logical propositions that must be true in order for a given action plan to be ethical \shortcite{Kim2020takingPrinciples}.
-Therefore, the application of ethical principles may be useful in order to methodically think through dilemmas and promote satisfactory outcomes \shortcite{Conitzer2017MoralDM}.
-Such principles can help to guide normative judgements, understand different perspectives, and determine the moral permissibility of concrete courses of actions \shortcite{Canca2020OperationalizingAIPrinciples,McLaren2003SICORRO,Saltz2019EthicsMLCourses,Lindner2019actionPlans}.
+The motivation for this work stems from the need to improve ethical evaluation capacities for responsible AI.
+To aid this we look to normative ethics, as engaging with interdisciplinary insights encourages more inclusive and critical thinking \cite{Weinberg2022RethinkingFairness}.
+Principles from normative ethics imply certain logical propositions which must be true for a given action plan to be ethical \cite{Kim2021takingPrinciples}.
+Principles can be used to methodically think through dilemmas and promote satisfactory outcomes \cite{Canca2020OperationalisingAIPrinciples,Saltz2019EthicsMLCourses}.
+Operationalising normative ethics principles thereby enables systems to methodically reason about ethics \cite{Woodgate+Ajmeri-AAMAS22-BlueSky}.

+Normative ethical principles have previously been utilised for a variety of AI applications. \citet{Binns2018FarinessInML} and \citet{Leben-AIES20-Normative} apply ethical principles to improve fairness considerations for binary machine learning algorithms. \citet{Cointe2016EthicalJudgement} implement ethical principles in decision making, enabling agents to make ethical judgements in specific contexts. \citet{Conitzer2017MoralDM} state that principles can be applied to identify morally relevant features of dilemmas, whilst \citet{heilinger_ethics_2022} illustrates how principles frame discussions of risks and opportunities in AI.

-Ethical thinking needs to be fostered through the appreciation of a variety of different approaches, considering the strengths and limitations of each \shortcite{Burton2017AICourses,ROBBINS2007DecisionSupport}.
-We envision that a taxonomy of ethical principles will aid this ethical thinking.
+Ethical thinking should be fostered through the appreciation of a variety of approaches, considering the strengths and limitations of each \cite{Burton2017AICourses}.
+Adopting interdisciplinary perspectives also helps to bridge epistemic divides \cite{Weinberg2022RethinkingFairness}.
+We suggest that a taxonomy of ethical principles previously seen in AI and computer science, including previous operationalisation, provides practitioners with key themes and examples to help ground their approaches.
+We envision that this taxonomy will contribute to improving ethical evaluation capacities of responsible AI.